 In my spare time I love going to the theatre, walking and gardening.
 I also read for a ‘talking newspaper’ for the partially sighted and am trying to improve my Spanish.

 I had my own paper recycling paper company for 30 years until I retired in 2020.
 For over ten years I was actively involved and ultimately Chair of Governors at Foreland Fields School.
-I am now a Director of a Care Home for Adults with Special Needs and I am a Trustee of a local Charity that works with children and adults with Special Needs.
+I am now a volunteer for a Canterbury based charity that supports adults with learning difficulties.

 My skills and experiences are mainly business based.
 I enjoy the financial & company law aspects of running a Company and I have a sound understanding of how schools are financed.
 I am well aware of the complexities of industrial relations and labour law.
 In my twenties I was involved in the Fleet Street upheaval and the News International Strikes.
 I learnt about the closed shops of those days, and I was part of the negotiating team with Trade Unions.